andrevvalle/andrevvalle/README.md

 # Hello, I'm André Valle 👋

-I'm a full-time dad and full-stack software developer from Brazil.
+I'm a full-stack software developer from Brazil.

 CTO at @VerticeAgency.